Last update: October 8th, 2024

 “Working” articles (In rough order of priority)

 - Article Series — The Biblical case for AND against Penal Substitutionary Atonement (PSA) This is something of an offshoot from my article about ignored reasons that Jesus died.
-I’ve not been happy with PSA ever since I read Ezekiel 18 many years ago, and other passages give me pause as well.
-As I started writing, I realized that it will take many articles to unpack completely.
-I have a rough outline in my intro to the PSA article series.
+I’ve had doubts about PSA ever since I read Ezekiel 18 many years ago, and other passages give me pause as well.
+It will take many articles to unpack completely and I have a rough outline in my intro to the PSA article series.

 - The Early Church Fathers on Penal Substitutionary Atonement (with quotes).
-This is an offshoot of the below article on PSA.
+This is part of the PSA series.
 Some say that the early church had never heard of PSA, some say they it was the only thing they taught.
 I will examine that in exhaustive (and likely exhausting) detail.
-I split this off from the below article because there’s so many quotes to address and so much misrepresentation by at least one side, so it’ll be very long.
+This might end up being two or three articles because there’s a lot to cover in order to present the full picture.

 - Is Peter the foundation of the (Catholic) Church?
 I had completely forgotten about this draft until recently.
 The passage that Catholics use to support the idea of Papal infallibility is Matthew 16, but the Greek grammar actually makes it impossible that Peter is the foundation of the church.